ibm-cloud-docs/bare-metal/bare-metal-provision-SGX.md

 | Image Add-ons | Software Guard Extensions (SGX) |
 {: caption="Table 1.
 Order form options" caption-side="top"}

-## Installing Intel SGX plaform software and drivers
+## Installing Intel SGX platform software and drivers
 {: #install-intel}

 When you're working with Intel SGX enabled bare metal servers, be sure that you also install the SGX platform software and drivers.

-1. Go to the [Intel Open Source website](https://01.org/intel-software-guard-extensions/downloads){: external} and select the option for installation that matches your operating system.
+1. Go to the [Intel open source website](https://01.org/intel-software-guard-extensions/downloads){: external} and select the option for installation that matches your operating system.
 2. Download the binary installation option.
-This makes sure that you're using a stable version of SGX in your workloads.
+This option makes sure that you're using a stable version of SGX in your workloads.
-3. For specific instructions for each type of installation, see the [Intel SGX Installation Guide for windows](https://downloadcenter.intel.com/product/80895/Intel-Software-Guard-Extensions-Intel-SGX-for-Windows-){: external} or the [Intel SGX Installation Guide for Linux](https://download.01.org/intel-sgx/linux-2.1.2/docs/Intel_SGX_Installation_Guide_Linux_2.1.2_Open_Source.pdf){: external}.
+3. For specific instructions for each type of installation, see the [Intel SGX Installation Guide for Windows](https://downloadcenter.intel.com/product/80895/Intel-Software-Guard-Extensions-Intel-SGX-for-Windows-){: external} or the [Intel SGX Installation Guide for Linux](https://download.01.org/intel-sgx/linux-2.1.2/docs/Intel_SGX_Installation_Guide_Linux_2.1.2_Open_Source.pdf){: external}.